 tackle pressing challenges,

 Model United Nations

-Model United Nations (MUN) is an educational game organized by university associations worldwide, which simulates the United Nations, its committees and other international organizations.
+Model United Nations (MUN) is a debate format which simulates sessions of the various bodies and commities of the United Nations, and other international organizations.

 How does MUN work?